cchangelabs/flake8-class-attributes-order/README.md

 Order can be manually configured via `class_attributes_order` config setting.

+Also it is possible to skip docstrings validation using `ignore_docstrings` flag.

 For example, if you prefer to put `class Meta` after constants and fields:

 ```ini